 What does it cost us when half the church’s gifts go untapped?

-I’ve been wrestling with this question quite a lot lately.
+I’ve wrestled with this question quite a lot.

 Conversations are stirring in the church world about our inability to engage the 21st century female.